uio-bmi/immuneML/docs/source/quickstart/galaxy_yaml.rst

 This Quickstart dataset Galaxy history contains the following items:

 - 100 repertoire .tsv files in AIRR format.
-For details about the AIRR format, see the `AIRR documentation <https://docs.airr-community.org/en/stable/datarep/format.html>`_ and `this example file <https://galaxy.immuneml.uiocloud.no/datasets/2a4bf9d66c01414a/display/?preview=True>`_.
+For details about the AIRR format, see the `AIRR documentation <https://docs.airr-community.org/en/stable/datarep/format.html>`_

 - A Collection of repertoires.
 This history element collects the 100 above-mentioned repertoire files in a Galaxy collection.
   This Galaxy collection makes it easier to select the repertoires as an input to Galaxy tools (instead of selecting all 100 files manually, you can select the collection).